laridzhang/ASNet/README.md

 # ASNet

-This is the PyTorch version repo for [Attention scaling for crowd counting] in CVPR 2020, which proposes a simple but effective architecture for crowd counting.
+This is the repo for [Attention scaling for crowd counting] in CVPR 2020, which proposed a simple but effective architecture for crowd counting.

 ## Requirements